 Just because the sun is shining

-doesn’t mean it isn’t going to rain
+doesn’t mean it isn’t going to rain.

 Isn’t that lovely?
 Sure, you can flip it and say that just because it’s raining doesn’t mean the sun isn’t shining.
 But let’s face it – usually when it’s raining, the sun ain’t gon’ shine.
 That’s just the way it is.
-Whereas the first one … well, it just works better and you and I both know why.
+Whereas the first one … well, it just works better and you and I both know why. doesn’t mean it isn’t going to rain.

 Blame it on all the Byron and Keats I’ve been reading today, but dangit, I reserve my right to be pessimistic sometimes.
 And right now I’m having a pessimistic moment, and I feel like shouting to the world that even if everything in your life is going just peachy, it doesn’t mean that you’re not going to end up with a wet face and shoes.
 That’s just the way life works.
 It’s not perfect always.
 Doesn’t mean you can’t be happy anyways, but it means that disappointments are going to come regardless.
 Sometimes, you’re just going to have to turn in papers that aren’t exactly what you hoped them to be, and you’re going to be practically hyperventilating and praying that all those six hours spent writing this tragically imperfect paper don’t come to a bitter finale by not letting you upload your paper.
 (Thank goodness that didn’t happen, even though for a little bit, I was totally scared that it was going to.)
 Sometimes you’re going to be sitting at a kitchen table trying to cram as much information about transcendentalism and realism and naturalism and romanticism and regionalism and whatever other crapism that you’re supposed to know into your head as you can, even though you haven’t done any of the reading since the last class, and your professor sometimes acts like he’s stoned on the sound of his own voice and his own stupid trivia and makes you want to punch a baby.
 Sometimes you’re just going to be so disappointed with the way you handled things, and the fact that you can’t do everything, and that you make really stupid mistakes sometimes.